snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 Whilst digital analysts might not have much history worry about data reliability, other professions, notably accounting, but long been concerned about data veracity.

-If our data collection is auditable, we can check that is works as advertised.
+If our data collection is auditable, we can check that it works as advertised.
 If we can break down each step in the data processing pipeline, check the input and output to each step, and rerun each and every step in that pipeline, we can build very high levels of confidence about the reliability of the data generated.
 If anyone has any doubts about the data quality, she or he can go back and reprocess that data, from scratch, to identify if there were any steps in the collection process that might have compromised the data.

 <h4 id="non-lossy">2.1.2 Ensure that data collection is non-lossy</h3>

 In areas of data collection outside of digital analytics, the requirement that a data pipeline be non-lossy is an obvious one.
 An odometer in a car, for example, would not be very good if it only recorded 3 in every 4 miles that a car had been driven.

 In Digital Analytics, however, data pipelines have historically been lossy: data will typically enter the pipeline that doesn't successfully 'make it through'.
-The reason is relatively simple: the web is a wild place with a large number of bad actors.
+There is a good reason for that: the web is a wild place with a large number of bad actors.
 A cursory examination of any Snowplow collector log records will reveal a large number of requests originating from bots and spiders looking for vulnerable servers to attack.
-With good reason, web analytics vendors ignore the requests generated by these types of bots and spiders as they do not represent activity of users on websites, for example.
+We can understand, then, why web analytics vendors ignore the requests generated by these types of bots and spiders as they do not represent activity of users on websites.

 The trouble with ignoring the requests altogether is that as soon as you have a data pipeline where data can flow in but not flow out, it is possible (even likely) that some data that should make it all the way through the pipeline is dropped.
-For this reason, modern data pipelines used in digital analytics should not be lossy: rather than dropping data, it should be 'redirected' somewhere where it can be investigated and verified and reprocessed if necessary, rather than disappear in the ether.
+For this reason, modern data pipelines used in digital analytics should not be lossy: rather than dropping data, it should be 'redirected' somewhere where it can be investigated and verified and reprocessed if necessary, rather than disappear without trace or record.

 <h4 id="precision">2.1.3 Ensure that the metadata that is generated with the data is incredibly precise</h3>